Published: October 20, 2021 | Last Updated: November 11, 2025

 How to create a text reveal in 3 easy steps

 You can also create a unique text reveal using the previous method.
-Let’s create a text reveal in 3 easy steps.
+Let’s create a text reveal in three easy steps.

 Step 1: Add text to timeline

-Simply create a new text layer by hitting Mac CMD+T or Windows CTRL+T. Write whatever you’d like on the text layer.
+You can create a new text layer by hitting Mac CMD+T or Windows CTRL+T. You can write whatever you like on the text layer.

 Step 2: Add Crop effect